zcous/CNS_Cousineau_23/HW2/README.md

   ![Attacker Configuration in Docker File](https://github.com/zcous/CNS_Cousineau_23/blob/main/HW2/HW2_pic1.png)

   Lastly, it was time to ping.
 Yes, you can ping the hosts on the netwrok.
 Pinging is just seeing if anything has
   connectivity.
 Pining is not getting into the system, rather just saying hello from the outside.

- can you docker sh?
+You can use docksh into the other container.

 ## 2 Containers